roualdes/testbank/README.md

 ### Steps

 1. Eyeball code for malicious content.
-2. Esnure run time (user time) is approximately less 2 seconds `time python3 ex.py` # or
+2. Esnure run time is approximately less 2 seconds by testing the exercise, see TestBank CLI below.
+For instance, could run something like
-   `time lr ex.r` # where lr is an alias for littler
+   `time node cli.js test examples/ex01.json | python`
-3. Run command line interface command `insert`.
-See below for more details.
+3. Run TestBank's CLI command `upsert`, see TestBank CLI below.

-## TestBank command line interface
+## TestBank command line interface (CLI)

 TestBank's GitHub repository comes with a command line interface, `cli.js`, which attempts to help with testing exercises/solutions and